Find out about the investment choices Bankia has thought of for you

-Via our simulator, according to your age, your saving skills and your return expectations, will be able to know which are plans that better are adapted to your needs and to link with the contracting via Bankia Online.
+Through our simulator, depending on your age, your saving capacity and your return expectations, you can find out which plans best suit your needs and proceed with the sign-up process via Bankia Online.

 If you prefer, you can also visit a Bankia branch.

 A type of pension fund characterised by being able to channel the investments of other pension funds.
 For its constitution it does not require an initial minimum capital for its correct financial development.